hebaalazzeh/Bulldog-Bistro/README.md

 ## Description

 Bulldog Bistro is a project created for the Intercollegiate Hackathon, inspired by classic restaurant management games like Diner Dash.
-In this game, players take on the role of a chef managing a bustling cafeteria filled with hungry customers.
-The goal is to seat customers, take their orders, prepare and serve food, and keep the Bulldog mascot and other customers happy to earn points and advance through levels.
+In this game, players take on the role of a waiter managing a bustling cafeteria filled with hungry customers.
+The goal is to seat customers, take their orders,serve food, and keep the Bulldog mascot and other customers happy to earn points and advance through levels.

 ## Features